conda/conda-plugin-template/README.md

 ## Packaging the custom subcommand

-In order install the `conda string-art` subcommand we will need to configure a Python build system.
+In order to install the `conda string-art` subcommand we will need to configure a Python build system.
 You can either use the [PEP 621][pep 621] compliant `pyproject.toml` or the classic `setup.py`:

 <details>
 <summary><code>pyproject.toml</code></summary>